How To Build A Highly Successful Software as a Service Business

-How big the market is for people who would buy your solution, in dollars spent per year on the problem.
-The market might be global, local, niche specific.
+How big the market is for people who would buy your solution (in dollars spent per year on the problem).
+The market might be global, local or niche specific.
 This gives you an idea on the maximum possible revenue you could ever earn.
 Remember it’s extremely unlikely you will capture a massive market share - 1% of the market is much realistic than 50%.

 Simply work out the average revenue that a customer could bring in for your solution and multiply that by the average time that they might stay with your solution.
 This metric can be a bit vague, so err on the side of conservative.
 Software subscriptions might be in the 12-36 month range.

-This is the average spend required for marketing, advertising, sales support to win a single customer.
-If your CAC is higher than your LTV, you do not have a viable business and need to find a new strategy to win customers, raise prices or sell additional valuable services.
+This is the average spend required for marketing, advertising, sales and support to win a single customer.
+If your CAC is higher than your LTV, you don’t have a viable business and need to find a new strategy to win customers, raise prices or sell additional valuable services.

-If you focus on being able to do the product and market testing to prove these metrics before you build any software, you may be able to secure seed investment to get it built.
-If the metrics are good.
-And if they are not, then you need to re-evaluate your strategy anyway and you just saved yourself the expense of building software that isn’t valuable.
+If you focus on being able to do the product and market testing to prove these metrics before you build any software, you may be able to secure seed investments to build on if the metrics are good.
+If the metrics don’t add up, then you need to re-evaluate your strategy and you’ve just saved yourself the expense of building software for a business model that isn’t viable.

-It takes courage and visionary thinking to become a software as a service start-up founder.
+It takes courage and vision for someone to desire to become a software as a service start-up founder.

-Most people don’t want to tackle the risks and hard work involved to have a chance of success.
+Most people don’t want to tackle the risks or hard work involved to have a chance of success.

 Often founders have experienced the problem themselves, which is what inspired them to try to solve it with software in the first place.

-But never forget that the moment you start working on the solution to that problem, you are forever biased - because you fundamentally believe that it is valuable.
-Or you wouldn’t be working on it in the first place!
+But never forget that from the moment you start working on the solution to that problem, you are forever biased - because you fundamentally believe that it’s valuable.
+If you didn’t you wouldn’t be working on it in the first place!

-The customers that you need in order to build a highly successful software as a service business have no such bias.
+However the customers that you need to win over in order to build a highly successful software as a service business have no such bias.

-They are busy, bombarded by marketing and likely have a solution they already use that is “good enough” or they would have already replaced it.
+Your customers are often busy and bombarded by marketing.
+They likely have a solution to the pain point that they already use and is “good enough” or they would have already replaced it.